kyma-project/kyma/docs/04-operation-guides/operations/50-kiali-grafana.md

 2. To access the respective service's UI, open `http://localhost:20001` (for Kiali), `http://localhost:3000` (for Grafana), or `http://localhost:16686` (for Jaeger) in your browser.

-## Expose Kiali, Grafana and Jaeger Securely
+## Expose Kiali, Grafana, and Jaeger securely

 Kyma manages an [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) instance to secure access to Kiali, Grafana and Jaeger.
 To make the services accessible, configure OAuth2 Proxy by creating a Kubernetes `Secret` with your identity provider credentials.